gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 ## Arbitration

 **The CAN network uses priority-based message arbitration**.
 Message arbitration is required because the CAN networks supports a multi-master bus configuration (i.e. no one master node controls all communication, any node is freely able to attempt to transmit at any time).
-Arbitration works like such:

 The drivers to the CAN line(s) are open-drain.
 This means that if a node writes a 0 (dominant), it will over-write a 1 (recessive).
 This is also called a _wired AND_ configuration.

 {{% aside type="tip" %}}
-_Wired AND_ is a good way to allow physical arbitration to take place when multiple nodes to attempt to communicate at the same time.
+_Wired AND_ is a good way to allow physical arbitration to take place when multiple nodes attempt to communicate at the same time.
 The [I2C bus](/electronics/communication-protocols/i2c-communication-protocol/) is another protocol that uses this technique.
 {{% /aside %}}

+Arbitration works like such:

 * Both nodes starts to transmit, but each message has a different message ID.
 Both nodes also monitor the state of the bus.
 * At some point in time, because of the different message IDs, one node will try to transmit a 0 (dominant) while the other will try to transmit a 1 (recessive).
 * The node transmitting the 0 will detect the bus as 0, and will continue transmitting.
-* The node transmitting the 1 will detect the bus as 0, indicating that it has lost control (remember a 1 is recessive, and get's "overwritten" by a 1 due to the open-drain drive).
+* The node transmitting the 1 will detect the bus as 0, indicating that it has lost control (remember a 1 is recessive, and get's "overwritten" by a 0 due to the open-drain drive).
 This node will back-off, stop transmitting, and try again later.

 After understanding the arbitration process explained above, it's clear that **CAN messages with lower numbered identifiers will therefore take priority over those with higher identifiers**.

 {{% aside type="tip" %}}
-Car thieves have been cleverly using a special transmitter that also drives to the recessive level to override other messages on a vehicles CAN bus network, which has allowed them to break in and steal cars by accessing the CAN bus from the front headlights[^bib-ken-tindell-keyless-car-theft].
+Car thieves have been cleverly using a special transmitter that also drives to the recessive level to override other messages on a vehicles CAN bus network, which has allowed them to break in and steal cars by accessing the CAN bus from the front headlights[^ken-tindell-keyless-car-theft].
 See [CAN Injection: Keyless Car Theft](https://kentindell.github.io/2023/04/03/can-injection/) for more info.
 {{% /aside %}}

 The below image shows arbitration happening with a real-world scope capture, by showing the changing dominant bus voltage as driving transceivers lose arbitration and "drop" off the bus.